-Membrane base sheets: Manufacture of SBS-modified bitumen base sheets involves the saturation of a reinforcing mat, composed of fibreglass, non-woven polyester, or combination of both, and coating the mat with an SBS-modified asphalt.
+- Membrane base sheets: Manufacture of SBS-modified bitumen base sheets involves the saturation of a reinforcing mat, composed of fiberglass, non-woven polyester, or combination of both, and coating the mat with an SBS-modified asphalt.
 The SBS-modified asphalt is produced by mixing appropriate proportions of asphalt, SBS, and limestone or another suitable mineral stabilizer.
-Fine mineral matter is applied as a parting agent to the top surface of the base sheet and the bottom surface of the base sheet is covered by an opaque release film intended to be removed upon installation.
-The product is cooled, wound into rolls, and packaged for shipment (Figure 2).

-Membrane cap sheets: As with the base sheets, manufacture of SBS-modified bitumen cap sheets involves the saturation of a reinforcing mat composed of fibreglass, non-woven polyester, or a combination of both, and coating of the mat with an SBS-modified asphalt.
+Fine mineral matter is applied as a parting agent to the top and bottom surfaces of the base sheet.
+The product is cooled, wound into rolls, and packaged for shipment (Figure 2). - Membrane cap sheets: As with the base sheets, manufacture of SBS-modified bitumen cap sheets involves the saturation of a reinforcing mat composed of fiberglass, non-woven polyester, or a combination of both, and coating of the mat with an SBS-modified asphalt.
 The SBS-modified asphalt is produced by mixing appropriate proportions of asphalt, SBS, and limestone or other suitable mineral stabilizer.
 An appropriate surfacing material is applied.
 Membrane cap sheets typically use a colored mineral granule top surfacing.
-The bottom surface of the sheet is covered by an opaque release film intended to be removed upon installation.
+Fine mineral matter is applied as a parting agent to the bottom surface of the cap sheet.
 The product is cooled, wound into rolls, and packaged for shipment (Figure 2).

-Figure 2: Production steps of the SBS-modified bitumen sheets at SOPREMA's manufacturing plants
+Figure 2: Production stages of the SBS-modified bitumen sheets at SOPREMA's manufacturing plants